samuelbloomfield/Scripts-for-genomic-analyses/README.md

 The Read_searcher_python.py script was used to count the number of reads that contain SNPs identified in kSNP.
 The Read_searcher_python.py script requires a file containing all the kmer variants that kSNP identified.
 I have included 'kSNP_SNPs_example.txt' as an example of what the kmer variant file should look like.
-The Read_searcher_python.py script also requires a tab-deliminated file with the location of the kmer variant file in the first column, the location of the first processed read files in the second column, the location of the second processed read files in the third column and the names of the output files for the isolate in the fourth column.
+The Read_searcher_python.py script also requires a tab-delaminated file with the location of the kmer variant file in the first column, the location of the first processed read files in the second column, the location of the second processed read files in the third column and the names of the output files for the isolate in the fourth column.
 I have included 'SNP_and_read_example.txt' as an examble of what this file should look like.
 The script will return a file for each isolate that contains the number of reads that contain each SNP variant.
 From the terminal the file can be run as: